Lister Expedition

-The Lister Expedition was a punitive expedition in 1850 against Lushai chiefs such as Mora who raided Cachar.
+The Lister Expedition was a punitive expedition in 1850 against Lushai chiefs such as Ngûra who raided Cachar.
 It is referred to as the Lister Expedition, which was headed by Colonel Frederick George Lister.

 Background

 In November 1849, the Magistrate of Sylhet reported a series of raids on the Simla River within British territory.
 A party of wood-cutters had been attacked.
 Another attack had followed up on a village of Halams (a class of Tipperahs), which had been cut up and destroyed.
-Reports from Cachar stated that the Lushais, under Chief Lalianvunga and his son Mora, had attacked a Kuki settlement ten miles south of Silchar belonging to Seyahpow.
+Reports from Cachar stated that the Lushais, under Chief Lalianvunga and his son Ngûra, had attacked a Kuki settlement ten miles south of Silchar belonging to Seyahpow.
 The raid saw 29 people killed and 42 captives taken.
-Lallianvunga and Mora would subsequently attack the village of Chief Leelong and burn it down before withdrawing back.
+Lallianvunga and Ngûra would subsequently attack the village of Chief Leelong and burn it down before withdrawing back.

 Lister's Expedition

 The government resolved on a strong response.
 The King of Hill Tipperah, Ishan Chandra Manikya, was ordered to summon the guilty chiefs and their warriors to release the captives.
 The British warned him that if he was unable to fulfil the demand, the British would march a force into his territory to enforce justice.

 Colonel Lister, the commandant of the Sylhet Infantry and Agent for the Khasi Hills was made responsible for the expedition.
 Lister was instructed to not heed to any land disputes or claims by the King of Tripura in regards to British holdings.
 Inquiries showed that the Sylhet raid was far within British territory along with the Cachar raid.
 Friendly Kuki scouts reported that the attacking party belonged to Khojawal or the Kachak tribe.
 The settlement was established two days march southeast of Chutterchoora.
 The Kuki scouts offered to join the expedition to the settlements of the tribe.

 On 13 January 1850, the expedition was preparing for departure when another raid occurred.
 In Sylhet, a boundary point in dispute of the King of Tripura known as Thannah Latoo was raided.
 Originally the responsibility was assigned to the targeted tribe of the expedition before it was realized that Tripuri subjects had done it.
 The enquiry was not followed up afterwards.

 Colonel Lister's force marched from Silchar on 4 January 1850.
 The expedition consisted of 200 men.
 Mules and elephants limited the party's ability to penetrate the Lushai Hills.
 The road was dangerous due to small rivulets and dense jungles.
 He was helped by Chief Salpoe who supplied coolies.
 Salpoe also contributed to the force with food and ryots.